 Related: Don’t forget to pack nutritious foods for your hike!
 Here are 41 Good Hiking Snacks and Lunch Ideas.

 A great experience in Spain is visiting the Royal Palace of Madrid.

-It is only used for state ceremonies by the royal family, but it is officially the residence of the royal family of Spain.
+While it is only used for state ceremonies by the royal family, it is officially the residence of the royal family of Spain.